hayj/WebBrowser/README.md

 ## Error 404 detection for `Browser`

 This feature is currently not functional.
 It will be updated soon.
+So consider error404 as a success status for now.

 ## Phantomjs deprecation